SATURDAY 14TH APRIL

 The Breca Bay of Islands finish will be at Otehei Bay Resort, on Urupukapuka Island.
 We will have a social zone set up and the resort has a restaurant and bar.
 There will be showers available.

 A Kiwi-style BBQ will be provided both for competitors and spectators at a cost of $25 per person.
-Tickets will need to be pre-purchased, menu and link to follow.
+Tickets will need to be pre-purchased using the link below.

 Ferries will transport athletes back to Paihia at intervals throughout the afternoon and evening.
-Participants and spectators must book their ferries, the ferries are free for athletes and discounted for spectators and supporters, link to follow.
+Participants and spectators must book their ferries, the ferries are free for athletes and discounted by 20% for spectators and supporters.

 You may leave a drop bag at Waitangi Treaty Grounds before the start and it will be transported to the finish for you.